mecmartini/soulweb-docs/docs/drupal/drupal_vm_eslint.md

     nvm --version

-If you are kissing the `nvm` command, after running the install script, you may be missing a `.bash_profile`.
+If you are missing the `nvm` command, after running the install script, you may be missing a `.bash_profile`.

 Run `touch ~/.bash_profile` in your command line and re-run the installer script.